0

 Lower back pain while driving

 Lower back pain is a common complaint among drivers.
-Driving for long periods of time can cause tension in the lower back and lead to pain.
+Driving for extended periods can cause tension in the lower back and lead to discomfort and pain.
 The best way to avoid this is to maintain good posture while driving.

 Lumbar Support

 Lumbar support is another essential thing to consider when it comes to driving posture.
-Your lower back needs support in order to maintain a neutral spine, and this is especially true when you’re sitting for long periods of time.
+Your lower back requires support to maintain a neutral spine, which is especially important when sitting for extended periods.

-If your car doesn’t have built-in adjustable lumbar support, there are a few things you can do to add it.
-For example, you can buy a lumbar support pillow or seat cushion, or you can use a rolled-up towel or blanket.
+If your car doesn’t have built-in adjustable lumbar support, several options are available to add it.
+For example, you can purchase a lumbar support pillow or seat cushion, or use a rolled-up towel or blanket.

 Place the support behind your lower back and adjust it until it feels comfortable.